openshift/openshift-windows/README.md

-# openshift-windows
-Windows Nodes in OpenShift
+# OpenShift environment with Windows and Linux nodes

-This current is tested on Vmware, with two machines, one running OpenShift 3.11 on RHEL 7.5.
+This current is tested on VMware, with two machines, one running OpenShift 3.11 on RHEL 7.5, and one running OpenShift with Windows.
-A full openshift subscription is required.
+An OpenShift entitlement is required.

 The Windows Node is Windows Server Core 2019/Windows Datacenter Edition 2019.
 The Windows node requires it to be enabled for Ansible. bin/winansible.ps1 set's up the windows node for ansible.

+## Azure
+The openshift-windows repository code for 3.11 now supports Microsoft Azure Cloud.
+A full ARM template is now included and has been tested.

 How to Use: